The Canadian Ski Patrol is comprised of more than 4,500 volunteers from coast to coast to coast in Canada in 56 zones and nine divisions.

 Education & Safety Promotion

 The CSP’s advanced first-aid course is a minimum of 60 hours in length and includes CPR, AED, and WHMIS training.
-The Canadian Ski Patrol’s advanced first-aid course is recognized by the federal government (Human Resources and Skills Development Canada) and the majority of the provinces.
+The Canadian Ski Patrol’s advanced first-aid course is recognized by the the majority of the provinces.
 The CSP also provides on-snow and accident site management training as well as safety education to members and in some circumstances, to paid patrollers.
 Patrollers must re-certify their first-aid qualifications every year by taking a refresher course that is a minimum of 16 hours and passing a written, skills, diagnostic and CPR/AED exam.

 Has members on both national and international ski, first-aid, and rescue bodies such as the Canadian Ski Council, regional ski area associations, and the Canadian multi-agency working group on CPR/AED guidelines in Canada.
 Is a founding member of the Fédération Internationale des Patrouilles de Ski (FIPS); an international corporation made up of ski patrol organizations representing ski patrollers and ski safety bodies in their respective countries.

 The CSP is always looking for new members, respectful opportunities for fundraising and donations, and to develop corporate partnerships and sponsorships to offset the cost of delivering our volunteer services